Stratis Health Opioid Addiction in Rural (SOAR) Education and Treatment ECHO Series

 Dates and Times

-Weekly – Wednesdays, 12:15 – 1:15 p.m.
+Second and Fourth Wednesdays of Each Month, 12:15 – 1:15 p.m.
 CT

 Share and Learn – Submit a Case

-If you have a case you would like presented to help learn from each other’s experiences and expertise, please fill out, save, and email this form to the address listed on the last page prior to the session.
+If you have a case you would like presented to help learn from each other’s experiences and expertise, please fill out, save, and email this form to the address listed on the last page before the session.
 (Please note: You must download the form document before completing and submitting it.)

 Audience